mertkantaroglu/Enumarable/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [ ] Creating personal morse code commands
+- [ ] Creating personal enumerable commands

 <p align="right">(<a href="#readme-top">back to top</a>)</p>